stephenharris/Event-Organiser/readme.txt

 Initial release

 == Upgrade Notice ==

+= 1.8.3 =
+Please note this is an important update, fixing problems related to cross-post-type queries and the event feed introduced in 1.8+.

 = 1.8.2 =
 If you have upgrade to 1.8 or 1.8.1 please upgrade to 1.8.2.
 This update includes fixes to bugs introduced in 1.8.